 Sherwin Williams Krypton (SW6427) is a cool blue gray paint.
-It is one of those particular blue paints with strong gray undertones.
-If you like a coastal feel to a room without overdoing it, this shade of soft blue adds a touch of nautical vibes without being too in your face!
+It is a highly sought after blue shade of paint with strong gray undertones.
+If you like a coastal feel to a room without overdoing it, this shade of soft blue adds a tranquil vibe without being too in your face nautical themed.

 **Keep reading to see how we used Krypton, including real life unedited photos of our home with the paint color!